 Carolyn’s custom machine quilting has received recognition at local and national shows.
 As a young quilter with a design school background, she was drawn to bright and bold fabrics and saw a need for clean, modern patterns.
 Thus, she began to create her own patterns.
-In 2011, she diversified her line by developing a line of art quilt stamps that offer makers new creative opportunities for surface design, and her first fabric line with Robert Kaufman debuts this fall.
-Carolyn’s designs have been featured in Stitch Magazine, American Quilt Retailer, and American Patchwork and Quilting.
+In 2011, she diversified her line by developing a line of art quilt stamps that offer makers new creative opportunities for surface design, and her first fabric line with Robert Kaufman debuted in the fall of 2012.
+Carolyn’s designs have been featured in many magazines, including Stitch, Love Quilting and Patchwork, Generation Q, and American Patchwork and Quilting.

 Carolyn works from her hometown in Florida, a location she enjoys for its warm weather, few distractions, and thriving community of quilters and crafters.
 She loves to both learn from and teach others.
 In her work, she draws inspiration from features of the Florida landscape, such as its long leaf pines, palmettos, water, scrub land, and sand, as well as from the architecture, history, and cultural identity of St. Louis.